Rawa Island

 Rawa Island (Pulau Rawa) is a coral island in Mersing District, Johor, Malaysia.
 Nearby islands include Harimau and Mensirip.

 "Rawa" is the local term for white doves, which are abundant in the island.

 Rawa is a relatively small island.
 There are no proper roads, only a few walkways.
 One side of the island is a beach covered with white sand, while the other side has a rocky vertical cliff.
 The water is clear.
 There are many sea and land creatures such as fishes, squids, jellyfish, octopuses, Malayan sea eagles, and reptiles.
-Also sharks Blacktip reef sharks can be found feeding in the sea off rawa.
+Blacktip reef sharks can be found feeding in the sea off rawa.
 Rawa's waters are home to an abundance of corals.
 There are two resorts on the island: Rawa Island Resort and Alang's Rawa.

 Transportation

 Rawa Island is approximately 30 minutes boat ride from Mersing town, a small port within Johor.